 Finding The Best Color And Shade For Your Highlighted Ends

 This is much, much more easily done if you are working with hair that has never been dyed.

-This allows you to have consistent and predictable results, and reduces the risk for a surprise, or needing a color correction in the future.
+This allows you to have consistent and predictable results, and reduces the risk of a surprise, or needing a color correction in the future.

 If your hair has been previously dyed, you can still bleach it, however, it can be more damaging.

 You should not expect the results from a box kit to be accurate, and it will be better to use professional products.

 For natural hair, it is okay to try a box kit.